Skip to main content

 For as many versions of motherhood there may be, there are just as many ways for brands to connect with mothers, mother figures, and the people who love them on Mother’s Day.

-Here’s some inspiration from 10 real-life brands to help you capture growing revenue opportunities during the spring celebration.
+Here’s some inspiration from 10 real-life brands to help you capture growing revenue opportunities during the spring celebration:

 1. Our Place offers a compassionate opt-out

 For some, Mother’s Day is a celebration of joy and love.
 For others, it’s painful or upsetting.
+That makes a Mother’s Day opt-out message peak customer empathy.

 Image shows a Mother’s Day email from kitchen essentials brand Our Place featuring minimalist design with burnt orange font on a plain cotton background.
 The email reads, “Dear Our Place Family, we started Our Place to celebrate home-cooked meals around the table with chosen family.
 For many of us, Mother’s Day and Father’s Day can be difficult, especially in the age of social media.
 If you prefer not to hear from us around either of these holidays, we understand.
 Just let us know by clicking here.
 You’ll be directed to our site but your opt-out preference will be saved.
 Sending love, Our Place.”
 The only CTA in the email is the link over “clicking here.”

-When you provide the option to select message preferences as you’re collecting contact information, you’re collecting zero- and first-party data that will allow you to segment your audience in the future—and send more relevant, resonant messages as a result.
+Mother’s Day marketing idea: Use your sign-up forms to allow subscribers to opt out of particular campaigns or messages right from the get-go.
+When you provide the option to select message preferences as you’re collecting contact information, you’re getting valuable zero- and first-party data that will empower you to segment your audience in the future—and send more relevant, resonant messages as a result.

 Especially for Mother’s Day, when tensions may be high for some people, giving subscribers a tailored opt-out option may prevent someone from completely unsubscribing from your entire email list.
 It also shows you’re willing to go the extra mile to deliver a thoughtful customer experience.